ugwuonas/COVID19-Data-Importation/README.md

 ## Files
 -  `covid19_data_import.ipynb`: This script downloads a CSV file containing COVID-19 data from the provided URL and imports it into a PostgreSQL database.
-It utilizes the psycopg2 library to establish a connection with the database, the requests, os, csv, and pandas libraries.
+It utilizes the *psycopg2* library to establish a connection with the database, the *requests*, *os*, *csv*, and *pandas* libraries.
 -  `SQL_Queries`: This is an SQL file containing all the queries used to analyze and generate insight from the data.
 -  `Outputs folder`: This folder contains screenshots of the outputs from running the queries.